Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Introduction and results

-As the process is `mass conservative,' that is no birth or death, one expects a family of invariant measures corresponding to particle density.
-In fact, for each $\rho\in [0,1]$, the product over $\Z$ of Bernoulli measures $\nu_\rho$ which independently puts a particle at locations $x\in \Z$ with probability $\rho$, that is $\nu_\rho(\eta_x=1)=1-\nu_\rho(\eta_x=0)=\rho$, are invariant.
+As the process is ``mass conservative,'' that is, no birth or death, one expects a family of invariant measures corresponding to particle density.
+In fact, for each $\rho\in[0,1]$, the product over $\Z$ of Bernoulli measures $\nu_\rho$ which independently puts a particle at locations $x\in\Z$ with probability $\rho$, that is, $\nu_\rho(\eta_x=1)=1-\nu_\rho(\eta_x=0)=\rho$, are invariant.
 We will denote $E_\rho$ as expectation under $\nu_\rho$.

 Consider now the integrated current across the bond $(-1,0)$, and a distinguished, or tagged particle, say initially at the origin.
 Let $J_{-1,0}(t)$ and $X_t$ be the current and position of the tagged particle at time $t$, respectively.
-The problem of characterizing the asymptotic behavior of the current and tagged particle in interacting systems has a long history (cf. Spohn \cite[Chapters 8.I, 6.II]{Spohn}), and was mentioned in Spitzer's seminal paper \cite{Spitzer}.
+The problem of characterizing the asymptotic behavior of the current and tagged particle in interacting systems has a long history (cf. Spohn~\cite{Spohn}, Chapters 8.I, 6.II), and was mentioned in Spitzer's seminal paper~\cite{Spitzer}.

 The goal of this paper is to investigate the large deviations of $J_{-1,0}(t)$ and $X_t$ when the initial distribution of particles is part of a large class of nonequilibrium measures.
-Our initial motivation was to understand better laws of large numbers (LLN) and central limit theorems (CLT) in Jara-Landim \cite{JL} for the current and tagged particle when the process starts from a class of `local equilibrium' initial measures.
-It turns out also recent formal expansions of the large deviation `pressure' for the current in Derrida-Gerschenfeld \cite{Derrida}, \cite{Derrida2} might also be recovered in such a study.
+Our initial motivation was to understand better laws of large numbers (LLN) and central limit theorems (CLT) in Jara and Landim~\cite{JL} for the current and tagged particle when the process starts from a class of ``local equilibrium'' initial measures.
+It turns out that recent formal expansions of the large deviation ``pressure'' for the current in Derrida and Gerschenfeld~\cite{Derrida,Derrida2} might also be recovered in such a study.